 A Historical View of the San Antonio Missions

 "San Antonio Missions: Our World Heritage" tells the story of San Antonio's five Spanish colonial missions in historic photos, drawings, and maps found in the collection of the San Antonio Conservation Society Foundation Library.
-This exhibit provides an additional resource for teachers in conjunction with the San Antonio Conservation Society's Heritage Education Tour program for Texas history students.
+This exhibit provides an additional resource for teachers in conjunction with the Society's Heritage Education Tour program for Texas history students.

 The Spanish mission system was developed with three purposes in mind: the conversion of the Native Americans to the Roman Catholic faith; the extension of Spanish civilization; and the defense of the northern frontier of the Spanish empire in the Americas.
 Franciscan priests founded San Antonio's two earliest missions: San Antonio de Valero, located south of San Pedro Springs in 1718, and San José y San Miguel de Aguayo, built south of the center of Spanish defense at San Antonio de Bexar, in 1720.
-By the late 17th century, New Spain had thwarted French incursion into Eastern Texas, and, after the Spanish Crown withdrew financial and military support, the East Texas missions were closed and relocated.
+By the late 17th century, New Spain had thwarted French incursion into Eastern Texas, and, after the Spanish Crown withdrew financial and military support, the East Texas missions were closed and re-located.
 The Franciscans moved three of these missions close to the banks of the San Antonio River, not far from Mission San José, in 1731.
 These missions became known as Nuestra Señora de la Purísima Concepción de Acuña, San Juan Capistrano, and San Francisco de la Espada.

 On July 5, 2015, the United Nations Educational, Scientific and Cultural Organization (UNESCO) awarded World Heritage status to the San Antonio missions, the only U.S. site to be considered during the 39th session in Bonn, Germany.
 Of the over 1,007 World Heritage Sites in the world today, only 22 of them lie within the United States.
-The San Antonio missions are the first World Heritage site in Texas, and now rank with historic sites the world over, like the Taj Mahal and the Great Pyramids.
+The San Antonio missions are the first World Heritage site in Texas and now rank with historic sites the world over, like the Taj Mahal and the Great Pyramids.

 Excerpted from San Antonio Conservation Society Heritage Education Tours: Resource Material on Selected Historic Sites in San Antonio